 Does MATE Communicate offer NBN plans?

 Since NBN is all the rage nowadays, it would have been foolish for the company not to spoil their clients with some great NBN plans.
 Their unlimited NBN plans are available across multiple technologies including Fibre to the Premises (FTTP), Fixed Wireless, Fibre to the Node (FTTN) and Fibre to the Basement (FTTB).
-Prices range from $59 to $108/month.
+Prices range from $49 to $98/month.

 What about ADSL?

 ADSL can provide download speeds up to a maximum of 20Mbps to eligible customers in selected areas with upgraded exchanges and up to 8Mbps in many other areas, but average speeds will be lower.
 Your actual speed will vary due to a number of factors such as your distance from an exchange, the network connecting the exchange, your equipment and software and internet traffic.
-As for NBN, your speed will depend on the plan you choose.
-The cheapest one offers an NBN connection with access speeds of 12Mbps download and 1Mbps upload (Tier 1), while the most expensive plan offers access speeds of 100Mbps download and 40Mbps upload (Tier 5).
+As for NBN, your speed will depend on the plan you choose, and will also be affected by any limitations of the NBN connection type you have.
+The cheapest one offers an NBN connection with access speeds of 12Mbps download and 1Mbps upload, while the most expensive plan offers access speeds of up to 100Mbps download and 40Mbps upload.

 No, this is one of the things that makes MATE Communicate stand out from the crowd.
 You don’t have to sign any lock-in contracts; instead, you simply pay on a month to month basis.
 All plans are billed in advance and there is no early termination fee to worry about.